What’s an acquiring bank?

 Where it gets complicated is that your total transaction costs, often charged by the acquirer, can be broken down into several different fees.
-These fees are charged by various other parties in the transaction flow.
+These fees are charged by other parties in the payment flow.

 Note: If your payment service provider (PSP) is also your acquirer, the PSP might charge these fees.

 Some acquirers don’t disclose which fees go to which party and charge a flat fee on all transactions.
-This is called a blended pricing model, which makes it easier to understand how much you’re being charged, but is less transparent because you can't see what you're paying to whome.
+This is called a blended pricing model, which makes it easier to understand how much you’re being charged, but is less transparent because you can't see exactly what you're paying for.